geseib/awsgwlbworkshop/website/content/Lab1-VPCs/_index.md

 ## Lab 1 VPCs

-This lab shows some of the basic networking aspects of a internet-facing load-balanced application in an **Amazon Virtual Private Cloud (VPC)**.
+This lab sets up the environment and shows some of the basic networking aspects of a internet-facing load-balanced application in an **Amazon Virtual Private Cloud (VPC)**.

 We will  deploy two VPCs for applications, an Internet-facing load balanced application in 1 VPC, a VPC with 2 Palo Alto VMSeries firewall appliances, and the Transit Gateway.
 All this with a few clicks using **AWS Cloudformation**.
 You will then verify the internet app and connect to an EC2 instance and verify connectivity to the between via the VPCs.